GamebP/GambebP.github.io/README.md

 # What I Do For Living
 ###
-* Im 14..
+* Im {DisplayAge} ..
 I play, Roblox with randoms and get scripts for fun to get advantage over others.
 I mosly Do Other Things, not only game-games.
 ###
 # How To Use The Scripts?
 ###